Hokkaido Storm Chaser

 Welcome to Japan.
 Make your way to the meeting point at Sapporo Chitose Airport and you will be transferred by bus to your hotel in Asahikawa.
 Our guides will meet you on check in.
 After checking into your hotel, you’ll have the afternoon free to explore the surrounding area.
 That night we’ll host you at a local restaurant bar where you’ll meet your guides who will run you through the tour, weather, equipment and answer any questions you have.

 January 27 to 31, 2020 – Storm Chasing

 Breakfast early at the hotel.
 Your guides will assess the weather and snow conditions on a day by day basis and decide on the best and safest areas to ride.
 Each morning we will drive to the chosen location in our private vans.
-Once here we will either use a tram way to gain some vertical or just start touring from a chosen roadside spot.
+Once here we will either use a tram or lifts to gain some vertical or just start touring from a chosen roadside spot.
 The vast amount of terrain, cold temperatures and consistent storms provide some of the most reliable snow conditions in Japan.
 Our guides are on hand to share their knowledge and insights.
 We will ride new places each day with our guides, followed by trips to local onsen before returning to our accommodation in Asahikawa.
 Each night our local host will take you out to some traditional restaurants and bars to immerse yourself in the amazing culture and share a few stories about the days’ turns.